avalente/sisql/README.md

 # sisql

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to exploit the power of relational databases

+It was heavily inspired by [Yesql](https://github.com/krisajenkins/yesql)

 ## Usage

-FIXME
+Not usable yet...

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Angelantonio Valente

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.